 Not On Your Telly is a collection of columns and features with a slant towards ‘forgotten’ television, including plenty of pieces related to Doctor Who.
 Not On Your Telly is available in paperback here or from the Kindle Store here.

-The finale of Series One of Doctor Who – and THAT shock regeneration – is discussed as one of my Ten Greatest Endings Ever in Hang On A Minute Lads, I’ve Got A Great Idea…, which you can find here.
+The finale of Series One of Doctor Who – and THAT shock regeneration – is one of my Ten Greatest Endings Ever in Hang On A Minute Lads, I’ve Got A Great Idea…, which you can find here.

 You can hear me talking to Emma Burnell and Steve Fielding about politics and Doctor Who, especially in relation to the modern era, in The Zeitgeist Tapes – the show where politics and pop culture collide – here.